Bored Panda works better on our iPhone app

 Image credits: BBC

-We’ve asked Miles what can be done to help the rusty-spotted cat to avoid extinction.
-She had this to say: “There are no specific conservation plans targeting just the rusty-spotted cat that I am aware of currently, but a focus on preserving their natural habitat and protecting more space from development is key.
-Protections for unaltered landscapes would not only benefit the Rusty-spotted cat into the future but would provide habitat for all species in those ecosystems, some of which has surely not yet been discovered.”
+We’ve asked Miles what can be done to help the rusty-spotted cat avoid extinction.
+She had this to say: “No specific conservation plans are targeting just the rusty-spotted cat that I am aware of currently, but a focus on preserving their natural habitat and protecting more space from development is key.
+Protections for unaltered landscapes would not only benefit the Rusty-spotted cat into the future but would provide habitat for all species in those ecosystems, some of which have surely not yet been discovered.”

 “The threats to rusty-spotted cat populations are the same that have caused declines in many species across terrestrial landscapes—habitat loss and limitations to their natural ranges and movements,” explained Miles.
 “As human populations continue to skyrocket, especially in India, developed areas continue to grow and sprawl into areas that were previously forest habitat.
 In addition, the spread of roads and agricultural land has led to increased sightings of Rusty-spotted cats in more human-dominated landscapes.”